wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 2/Tutorial_Sets.md

 |member(value)       |Determines if "value" is in the set|if value in my_set:|O(1) - Performance of hashing the value (assuming good conflict resolution)|
 |size()              |Returns the number of items in the set|length = len(my_set)|O(1) - Performance of returning the size of the set|

 * **hashing** - The process of mapping an item to an index location using a hashing function.
-Since the function does not require searching throught the data structure, hashing can result in an O(1) in the best case.
+Since the function does not require searching through the data structure, hashing can result in an O(1) in the best case.

 * **hashing function** - A function that converts the value of an item to a numerical index value.
 The hashing function will include a modulo operation to ensure the resulting index is within range of the sparsed list.